 “The NetClean system attracted us because it can detect CSAM on an image basis, rather than identifying suspicious or illegal URLs.
 It also helps us gather evidence and liaise more effectively with law enforcement agencies.
 In addition, NetClean also helped us develop internal processes to deal with incidents.
 Today, we have over 40 000 NetClean software licenses.”

 While NetClean software is a highly efficient solution for detecting CSAM, it should also be highlighted that the system is designed to be discreet.
-It allows bodies such as Region Stockholm to act with professionalism and integrity in what are highly sensitive circumstances.
-Furthermore, as well as being an important part of Region Stockholm’s compliance strategy, taking positive action against CSAM serves a wider purpose in that it can show employees and the public that they can trust the authorities.
+It allows bodies such as Stockholm Regional Council to act with professionalism and integrity in what are highly sensitive circumstances.
+Furthermore, as well as being an important part of Stockholm Regional Council’s compliance strategy, taking positive action against CSAM serves a wider purpose in that it can show employees and the public that they can trust the authorities.

 As we see it, no one can do everything, but everyone can do something.